 While some dogs may not need a change in the nutrient composition of their diet as they age, there are nutritional adjustments that may specifically benefit senior dogs, depending on a number of factors (e.g. their activity level or underlying medical conditions).
 Here are some of the most common:

-- Higher in protein: "How much protein does a senior dog need?" is a question
+- Older dogs may require more protein in their diet: "How much protein does a senior dog need?" is a question

 Note that there is one caveat here: Phosphorus content tends to increase with the amount of protein, and it is recommended that you find ways to reduce phosphorus intake in senior dogs with kidney disease.
 Once the disease reaches a certain stage, restricting phosphorus becomes important to prevent its progression.
 It remains controversial as to whether or not protein needs to be restricted in these dogs.
 What is clear is that higher-protein diets have never been associated with a higher likelihood of developing kidney disease in dogs.

-- Higher or lower in fat: Some senior dogs struggle to keep on weight.
+- Some senior dogs may require higher or lower fat in their food: Some senior dogs struggle to keep on weight.
 If you notice your dog dropping pounds, talk to your vet about underlying medical conditions that could affect his appetite, calorie needs, and/or digestion.
 If muscle mass is the problem, a high-protein diet is critical; if your dog is getting thinner for some other reason, your vet may recommend a diet higher in fat.
 On the other hand, a diet with reduced fat may be in order for a senior dog struggling with obesity.

-- More or less fiber: There are two categories of fiber: soluble, which serves as "food" for bacteria to ferment, and insoluble, which adds bulk to the stool that bacteria cannot break down.
+- Some senior dogs may need more or less fiber: There are two categories of fiber: soluble, which serves as "food" for bacteria to ferment, and insoluble, which adds bulk to the stool that bacteria cannot break down.
 Mixed fibers, like psyllium, combine both and appear in some senior dog foods to help improve general gastrointestinal support.
 For those senior dogs who have trouble with constipation, a diet higher in fiber may help them stay regular.
 On the flipside, some senior foods may have less fiber than usual, perhaps because fiber may decrease the absorption of essential nutrients.
 It is not yet clear which fiber modification (more or less), if any, is best for senior pets.

-- Lower or higher calorie density: If you are asking yourself, "Well, how many calories does a senior dog need?" then the short answer is: it is complicated.
+- Lower or higher calorie density for senior dogs: If you are asking yourself, "Well, how many calories does a senior dog need?" then the short answer is: it is complicated.
 Some foods for seniors are formulated to be more calorically dense and others, less.
 Finding the appropriate calorie density (calories per cups) depends on whether or not your dog needs to gain or lose weight.
 Some general guidelines:

 Lower-calorie foods are often the way to